Subtitled: ANS: The Story About A Girl And Her Perky Gal Pals

 - Camisoles – I’m not crazy about adding an extra layer of clothing day in and day out, but it seems simple enough… and somewhat fashionable.
 Of course, there are camisoles with a built-in bra as well.

 - Body Tape – I’ve heard of this being used in Hollywood and in beauty pageants, but I didn’t realize there was something like this available on the market.

 - Pasties – Or rather… breast petals which are disposable and stick on.
 They’re not quite so flashy as the pasties of yesterday (or pasties used for other purposes).

 Here are some more great tips from BraFree — a group of women who choose to go braless.
 They offer some interesting ways to deal with prominent nipples.

 Famous People With Famous Headlights

-At least I’m not the only one to find humor in the whole Aggressive Nipple Syndrome thing.
+At least I’m not the only one to find humor in the whole Aggressive Nips Syndrome thing.
 Check out these other famous women’s ANS stories: